 Pictured: Bill Irwin in TEXTS FOR NOTHING (Samuel Beckett).
 Photo: Dixie Sheridan

-Brian Kulick followed Mr. Edelstein as Artistic Director in 2003 and has returned the theatre to its roots with critically acclaimed productions of Shakespeare and multi-year programs like the Chekhov Cycle and Brecht Initiative.
-He instituted CSC’s popular Musical Theatre Initiative with productions of Sondheim’s PASSION and Rodgers and Hammerstein’s ALLEGRO, as well as brought new work to CSC with such important writers as David Ives, whose VENUS IN FUR transferred to Broadway and garnered a 2011 Tony Award Nomination for Best Play.
-He has expanded the theatre’s programming by building The Young Company, which brings Shakespeare to young, underserved audiences in all five boroughs of New York City.
-This nationally recognized program has, since its inception, reached over 12,000 students.
+Brian Kulick returned the theatre to its roots with critically acclaimed productions of Shakespeare and multi-year programs like the Chekhov Cycle and Brecht Initiative.
+He instituted CSC’s popular Musical Theatre Initiative with productions of Sondheim’s PASSION and Rodgers and Hammerstein’s ALLEGRO, as well as brought new work to CSC with such important writers as David Ives’ whose VENUS IN FUR transferred to Broadway and received a Tony Award nomination for Best Play.
+He has also created The Young Company which brings Shakespeare to young and underserved audiences in all five boroughs of NYC.

 VENUS IN FUR (David Ives)